GrahamDumpleton/mod_wsgi/docs/how-mod-wsgi-works.rst

 * If the host serves multiple WSGI applications, especially under different users, put ``mod_wsgi-express`` instances behind a reverse proxy.
+* If applications on the host need different Python versions, put ``mod_wsgi-express`` instances behind a reverse proxy.
+This is the only way to serve more than one Python version from a single public site.
 * If you are deploying into containers or onto a container-based platform, use ``mod_wsgi-express`` inside the container and let the platform's existing ingress layer handle TLS and routing.